mfahadm8/seleniu-ecs/README.md

 make bootstrapp-cdk-toolkit
 ```

-- Create a python virualenv and install dependencies using this command:
+6. ## Create a python virualenv and install dependencies
+Create python environment and install python dependencies
 ```bash
 make local-venv
 source .venv/bin/activate
 make install-dependencies
 ```

 That's it!
-Now you are ready to provision your stage.
+Now you are ready to provision your stacks.

 6. ## Stacks Deployment
 Please make sure to run `make synth` command in case you make any changes to infrastructure logic and add something new.
+Run both commands to deploy the stacks in order.
-### Network Stack Deployment
+### Step 1:Network Stack Deployment
 ```bash
 make synth
 make deploy
 ```

 It will prompt you to accept hte changes, type yes and enter
-### ComputeStack Deployment
+### Step 2:ComputeStack Deployment
 ```bash
 make synth
 make deploy STACK=ComputeStack